Pearson sees bright future in education after FT sale

 LONDON Pearson (PSON.L) will increase earnings this year for the first time since 2011, it said on Friday, allaying worries about the health of a U.S. education business that is increasingly important after its deal to sell the Financial Times newspaper.

-The British publisher posted on Friday a small fall in first-half earnings, a day after Japan's Nikkei agreed to buy the global business newspaper for $1.3 billion.
+The British publisher posted on Friday a small fall in first-half earnings, a day after Japan's Nikkei agreed to buy the global business newspaper for $1.3 billion (839.85 million pounds).

 However, the period accounts for just 10 percent of annual operating profit due to the timing of the academic year and Chief Executive John Fallon said the firm was doing well, particularly in North America where underlying sales rose 3 percent.